realA10001986/Time-Circuits-Display/README.md

 The time zone for the yellow display in [World Clock mode](#world-clock-mode).
 Default: unset.
 Needs to be in [Posix](https://github.com/nayarsystems/posix_tz_db/blob/master/zones.csv) format.

+##### &#9654; City/location name

+For each World Clock time zones, a city or location name can be configured.
+For example "SYDNEY" or "LORD HOWE".
+This name will be shown every few seconds alternately with time.

 #### Night-mode

 ##### &#9654; Destination time off in night mode